DCL-IBL/MIC21-dataset/README.md

 The data subdirectory for the respective thematic domain contains the images in jpg, jpeg or png format.
 The *_gt.json_ field is a COCO format _JSON_ file describing the polygonal object segments presented in images.

-**Dataset processing scripts**
+**MIC21 image processing pipeline**

-The repository contains also some utility scripts which can help to interact with the dataset when it is imported in mongodb environment such as [coco-annotator](https://github.com/jsbroks/coco-annotator).
+The repository contains  some utility scripts which can help to interact with the dataset when it is imported in mongodb environment such as [coco-annotator](https://github.com/jsbroks/coco-annotator).

 add_new_cat_labels.py - insert for the newly added datasets